-- 5.5.1 If the student has attempted to resolve matters informally, but is not satisfied with the outcome, or if the nature of the concern is not appropriate for an informal approach (such as an allegation of harassment), the student may make a formal complaint. - 5.5.2 To commence the complaints process, the student is to complete the Formal Complaints and Appeals Lodgement Form and send it to the Academic Director (email address: admin@cgspectrum.institute.com).
-The following information is required: - Attempts already undertaken to resolve the grievance (if any); - Nature of formal complaint or appeal; - Statement of complaint or appeal with sufficient information; - Supporting information and documentation; and - What the student thinks needs to be done to address his/her concerns.
+If the student has attempted to resolve matters informally, but is not satisfied with the outcome, or if the nature of the concern is not appropriate for an informal approach (such as an allegation of harassment), the student may make a formal complaint.

+To commence the complaints process, the student is to complete the Formal Complaints and Appeals Lodgement Form and send it to the Complaints Adviser (email address: admin@cgspectrum.institute.com).
+The following information is required:

+- Attempts already undertaken to resolve the grievance (if any); - Nature of formal complaint or appeal; - Statement of complaint or appeal with sufficient information; - Supporting information and documentation; and - What the student thinks needs to be done to address his/her concerns.

-- 5.5.3.
-The Academic Director will document receipt of the complaint within 2 working days and refer it to the Grievance Adviser. - 5.5.4.
+The Executive Dean will document receipt of the complaint within 2 working days and refer it to the Grievance Adviser.

 The Grievance Adviser will commence the process of considering the complaint within 10 working days of receiving the Formal Complaints and Appeals Lodgement Form.
-Where urgent action is required, for example cases involving unsafe behaviour, processes may be expedited.
+Where urgent action is required, for example in cases involving unsafe behaviour, processes may be expedited.

-5.6.
 Processing of Complaints

-- 5.6.1.
-In considering the complaint, the Grievance Adviser will advise all parties from the outset that confidentiality must be strictly observed by all participants, at all stages, of the Complaints and Appeals process. - 5.6.2.
-The Grievance Adviser will arrange a meeting with the student to provide advice on the complaints process to enable the student to formally present his/her case.
-The student may be accompanied or assisted by a support person at any relevant meeting. - 5.6.3.
-The Grievance Adviser will inform the respondent about the nature of the complaint against him/her and he/she will be provided with the opportunity to respond within 5 working days. - 5.6.4 The complaint will be investigated by the Academic Director for resolution. - 5.6.5 If the Academic Director decides to uphold the complaint, the student and the respondent will be notified in writing within 14 days of the decision, the grounds for the decision and the action required to resolve the complaint. - 5.6.6.
-If the complaint is not upheld, the student will be given a written explanation, detailing the reasons for that decision. - 5.6.7 The Grievance Adviser will retain a written record of the complaint and its outcome.
+- 1. In considering the complaint, the Grievance Adviser will advise all parties from the outset that confidentiality must be strictly observed by all participants, at all stages, of the Complaints and Appeals process. - 2.
+The Grievance Adviser will arrange a meeting with the student to provide advice on the complaints process to enable the student to formally present their case.
+The student may be accompanied or assisted by a support person at any relevant meeting. - 3.
+The Grievance Adviser will inform the respondent about the nature of the complaint against them and will provide them with the opportunity to respond within 5 working days. - 4.
+The complaint will be investigated by the Executive Dean for resolution. - 5.
+If the Executive Dean decides to uphold the complaint, the student and the respondent will be notified in writing within 14 days of the decision, the grounds for the decision and the action required to resolve the complaint. - 6.
+If the complaint is not upheld, the student will be given a written explanation, detailing the reasons for that decision. - 7.
+The Grievance Adviser will retain a written record of the complaint and its outcome.

-5.7.
 Stage 3: Internal Appeal Process

-- 5.7.1.
-Students dissatisfied with decisions made by CGSI may appeal the decision within ten (10) working days of the written notification. - 5.7.2.
-Appeals must be submitted on the Formal Complaints and Appeals Lodgement Form. - 5.7.3.
-The request will be considered by the CEO who may decide: - to establish an internal appeal panel; or - that there are insufficient grounds to take further action, thus concluding the consideration of the matter under these internal procedures.
+- 1. Students dissatisfied with decisions made by CGSI may appeal the decision within ten (10) working days of the written notification. - 2.
+Appeals must be submitted on the Formal Complaints and Appeals Lodgement Form. - 3.
+The request will be considered by the CEO who may decide: - a. to establish an internal appeal panel; or that there are insufficient grounds to take further action, thus concluding the consideration of the matter under these internal procedures.